The code: How genetic science helped expose a secret coronavirus outbreak

 Iowa is no exception.
 The state has refused to release its pandemic plan, which guides its response to the coronavirus, saying the document is “confidential."
 The health department’s covid-19 dashboard doesn’t list hospitalizations among health care workers or outbreaks in congregate facilities such as homeless shelters and prisons.

 In July, state auditor Rob Sand said Iowa’s system for reporting test results was rife with “illegal and unbusinesslike practices, inefficiencies, and apparently pointless risks.”
-He criticized Iowa’s use of medical privacy laws to justify its secrecy, particularly in Postville.
+He criticized Iowa’s use of medical privacy laws to justify its secrecy.

 “If you live in this town, you’re literally making decisions that affect your health,” Sand said.
 “And you have people like the state of Iowa and people like meatpacking companies that are falsely describing what the law allows them to do in order to shield the fact that they simply don’t want to share that information.”